SciRuby/sciruby.com/source/_posts/2017-08-29-gsoc-2017-support-to-import-export-of-more-formats.markdown

 > But their private contributions, are oft interred with their bones."

 This is one of the reasons why I (and all open-source developers) are enthusiastic about open-source.
-In open-source, repositories can be re-used in other repositories in accordance with the listed LICENSE and attribution, compared to the restrictions and risk of Intellectual Property Right claims in private work.
+In open-source, one's work can be re-used in other projects in accordance with the listed LICENSE and attribution, compared to the restrictions and risk of Intellectual Property Right claims in private work.

 ##

 > "So be it.
-The noble Pythonists and R developers;
+The noble Pythonistas and R developers;

 > Might not have chosen to try daru yet."

-It is quite understandable that Pythonists and R developers feel that the corresponding languages have sufficient tools for Data Analysis.
+It is quite understandable that Pythonistas and R developers feel that their corresponding languages have sufficient tools for Data Analysis.
 So, why would they switch to Ruby and start using daru?

 ##

-> "If it were so, it was a grievous fault;
+> "If it were so, it may have been a grievous fault;

-> Give daru family a try, with daru-io and daru-view."
+> Give daru a try, with daru-io and daru-view."

-First of all, I don't mean any offense when I say "it was a grievous fault".
+First of all, I don't mean any offense when I say "grievous fault".
 But please, do give Ruby and daru family a try, with an open mind.

-Cheers, the daru family has two new additions, namely [daru-io](https://github.com/athityakumar/daru-io) and [daru-view](https://github.com/Shekharrajak/daru-view).
-Ruby is a language which is extensively used in Web Development with multiple frameworks such as Rails, Sinatra, Nanoc, Jekyll, etc. With such a background, it only makes sense for daru to have daru-io and daru-view as separate plugins.
-The daru family is now quite easy to be used in Ruby web frameworks.
+Voila - the daru family has two new additions, namely [daru-io](https://github.com/athityakumar/daru-io) and [daru-view](https://github.com/Shekharrajak/daru-view).
+Ruby is a language which is extensively used in Web Development with multiple frameworks such as Rails, Sinatra, Nanoc, Jekyll, etc. With such a background, it only makes sense for daru to have daru-io and daru-view as separate plugins, thus making the daru family easily integrable with Ruby web frameworks.

 ##